 At the end of 2011 I sold CoolVibe.com to help cover expenses and also to free up more time for Linux consulting work.
-With the modest funds left over and since other than a single credit card we had and still have no dept/loans, I decided with my wife that I wanted us to invest in stocks/companies rather than the common alternative of placing funds in a high yield savings account.
-It was really not enough money for just “saving” and I looked at it as an opportunity.
-I wanted to turn a small amount into something more substantial over a 4 – 5 year period.
-Well in just over one year we’ve almost doubled our money!
+With the modest funds left over and since other than a single credit card we had and still have no dept/loans, I decided with my wife that I wanted us to invest in the Stock Market.
+We wanted to turn a modest amount into something more substantial over a 4 – 5 year period.
+Well in just over one year we’ve almost doubled our money.
 Here’s how…

 List of the stocks I purchased over a year ago…